jvgonzalez/Applied-JS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   Document Object Mode, allows me to manipulate the page content and interactions.
 2. What is an event?
+   Things that happen to HTML elements
 3. What is an event listener?
+   function that waits for an event to occur
 4. Why would we convert a NodeList into an Array?
+   To be able to use methods like map and forEach
 5. What is a component?
+    reusable custom elements
 ### Git Set up

 * [ ] Fork the project into your GitHub user account